CrazyAboutTV.com

 Guest stars on Silver Theater also competed for the "Silver Award" for the best performances on the series each month.
 The winners were chosen by a panel of TV critics.

-The Silver Theater TV show was a modernized version of the extremely successful Silver Theater radio show that was broadcast from 1937-1947.
+The Silver Theater was a modernized version of the extremely successful Silver Theater radio show that was broadcast from 1937-1947.

 The title, "The Silver Theater" came from "The International Silver Company" who sponsored both the radio and TV shows.